JvCostaF/JvCostaF/README.md

 <div>
   Graduating in Computer Science at the Federal University of Rio de Janeiro (UFRJ).
   I found it in technology the possibility of helping people solve problems or facilitate solutions.
-Currently I'm working as a software development intern at Bocom BBM.
 Since the beginning of my degree, I have sought to improve myself in the field. dedicating myself to internship hours, as well as through courses extracurriculars.
 </div>

   ##